 Readers, however, experience a book from the bottom up.
-When you pick up a novel, or read a blog, you first notice if the writing’s correct: punctuation which makes sense and helps to define the writer’s voice, words spelled correctly, non-jarring grammar etc.
+When you pick up a novel or read a blog, you first notice if the writing’s correct: punctuation which makes sense and helps to define the writer’s voice, words spelt correctly, non-jarring grammar etc.

 Assuming it is, you then appreciate the quality of the writing.
 If this is solid – it’s dynamic, makes interesting use of literary devices, doesn’t repeat the same few adjectives and adverbs over and over again – then you’re able to relax, get to know the characters and slowly take in the story.